apigee/trireme/MAINTENANCE.md

 	  </servers>
 	</settings>

-If the "deploy" task fails part way, then some deployment tasks will return a "409" (conflict) status.
+If the "deploy" task fails part way, you can cd to "target/checkout/", then to the specific modules that failed, and "npm publish" manually.

+Sometimes, deployment tasks will return a "409" (conflict) status.
 You can fix this by using the Archiva web app to manually delete the artifacts and try again.
 I'm not sure of a better way to do this.